-The Morgan McKinley 2020 Salary Guide outlines permanent salaries and contract rates for professional roles in the UK, as well as the most in demand skills and prominent market trends.GET ACCESS NOW
+The Morgan McKinley 2020 Salary Guide outlines permanent salaries for professional roles in Shanghai, as well as the most in demand skills and prominent market trends.GET ACCESS NOW

 Our detailed salary tables allow job seekers to recognise their worth by benchmarking their current remuneration against industry standards.
 The tables are also useful for employers as they give an accurate idea of what they should be paying their employees.

 We all know that every different job requires unique skills.
 Our salary guide highlights the key skill sets that hiring organisations have requested over the past twelve months, as well as what we expect to be in demand throughout 2020.

 Our recruitment consultants are experts in their particular areas.
 From speaking to a wide range of hiring managers and professionals of all seniority levels, they have an up-to-date understanding of all industry occurrences.